| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 you are subject to U.S. tax on your income from sources outside Puerto Rico.
 In figuring

 your U.S. tax, you cannot deduct expenses allocable to income not subject to tax.
+Bona Fide Residence Test You meet the bona fide residence test if you are a

 bona fide resident of a foreign country or countries for an uninterrupted period